RegiByte/braided-react/examples/README.md

 # 🧶 Braided React Examples

-Four complete examples demonstrating modern patterns for integrating Braided systems with React.
+Four complete examples demonstrating modern patterns for integrating [Braided](https://github.com/RegiByte/braided) systems with React.

+**What is Braided?** A minimal, type-safe library for declarative system composition with dependency-aware lifecycle management.
+Think dependency injection + lifecycle management for JavaScript.

+**What is Braided React?** The bridge that lets you use Braided systems in React applications without giving up lifecycle control.

 ## Examples Overview